brett-smythe/eleanor/README.md

 Web service layer over a database for storing and retrieving text from various sources.
 Currently twitter is the only data source with implemented models however it can be easily extended to others.

+To see how this fits in with the other repos please see [Aquatic Services Wiki](https://github.com/brett-smythe/ansible_configs/wiki)

 ## Install
 Recommended to install and run in a virtualenv